BDC Hamburger Icon

 3. Use customer feedback to evolve your product line.

 As your business grows, you may want to add new products or services.
-Before you create a new product or add a product to your line, listen to your customer feedback.
+To avoid a product failure, listen to your customer feedback before investing in product creation.

 For example, if an online pet store has many customers asking when it will add dog and cat treats, this is a great feedback cue.
 Current customers are happy with your products but wish you could meet their additional needs.
 In this instance, you’d find ways to include high-quality pet treats on your growing product list.